jjjustin0717/Winter-Palace-lab2-variant2/README.md

 Name: Chen Chongzhong
 Date: 2022/05/13

-1.Complete the unittest and PBT tests for Immutable Algorithms.
+1.Complete the unittest and PBT tests for Immutable Algorithm.

-2.Fix some problems in Immutable Algorithms.
+2.Fix some problems in Immutable Algorithm.

 ---